Scroll Top

 The data import is carried out in a legally secure and GDPR-compliant anonymized manner either automatically via an interface (API) or by manual upload.

-What data for road transports is calculated with the platform?
+Which data for road transports is calculated with the platform?

 • Days traveled